Category Archives: North Carolina

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is consistently well to have the next-door neighbor concerned assistance you find the corner so he can be a lot more assured that the job has actually been done correctly.
-If he helps you, he will certainly see the evidence you discover as well as will certainly not later be inclined to say so much concerning it.
+It is always well to have the next-door neighbor worried aid you situate the edge so he can be a lot more ensured that the job has been done correctly.
+If he assists you, he will certainly see the evidence you reveal as well as will not later be inclined to argue a lot regarding it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.